Alberto-Moreno/GaCD-Course-Project/README.md

-# GaCD-Course-Project
+# Getting and Cleaning Data Course Project

+## Overview

-This repository contains the script and documents of my Course Project for the Getting and Cleaning Data course on Coursera.org
+This repository contains the script (run_analysis.R), Readme (README.md) and CodeBook (CodeBook.md) of my Course Project for the Getting and Cleaning Data course on Coursera.org